fruitycigar/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabe/index.md

 }
 ```
 - capture data from request on server side using data and end event on request object ✅
-- when end event fires, send entire captured data in response with status code 201. ❌
+- when end event fires, send entire captured data in response with status code 201. ✅

-Q. Follow above steps with form data from postman instead of json data.
+Q3.
+Follow above steps with form data from postman instead of json data.
-- once data has been captured, send only captain's name in response. ？
+- once data has been captured, send only captain's name in response. ✅

-Q. Create server which can handle both json/form data without specifying which format of data is being received.
+Q. Create server which can handle both json/form data without specifying which format of data is being received. ✅
 - add listener on port 9000
 - use `data/end` event to capture json/form data
 - use `req.headers['Content-Type']` to check data format